It’s official now: the much-anticipated WordPress 5.0 with a new Gutenberg block editor in core has just been released!

 You don’t need widgets anymore to have these elements added to a page.

 - Copy/Paste API

 Support for seamless copy and paste from Google Docs, MS Word, Office 365 or any web pages.

 What’s not that good?

 The positive feedback and benefits of Gutenberg are obvious, however, some of the users are concerned about the new editor’s compatibility with the already existing plugins and themes.

 The team of Gutenberg developers is, of course, fully aware of challenges of the transition period.
 Great community of contributors and volunteers, headed by Matt Mullenweg, has been working on Gutenberg creation and improvement for more than 1,5 year.
 More than 700,000 websites are already actively using the ‘test’ Gutenberg plugin.

-Mat Mullenweg has also once stated that “the amount of issues and the time it would take to fix them would determine the final release date for WordPress 5.0”, which means that WordPress with the new default editor in core was rolled out only after the major bugs were fixed.
+Matt Mullenweg has also once stated that “the number of issues and the time it would take to fix them would determine the final release date for WordPress 5.0”, which means that WordPress with the new default editor in the core was rolled out only after the major bugs were fixed.

 This gives us a good reason to expect the Gutenberg authors have had enough time and resources to inspect and resolve as many compatibility issues as possible.